The beginner’s guide to making your own homemade non-toxic household cleaners. Rid your home of harmful chemicals, one

 - Dishwasher Detergent & Rinse Aid

-Simple version: A spray bottle with 50/50 solution of water and vinegar + a few drops of essential oil (tea tree or lavender).
+Simple version: A spray bottle with 50/50 solution of water and vinegar + a few drops of essential oil (tea tree or lavender are great).

 Better version: The Ultimate All-Purpose Cleaner is the only cleaner I use for nearly every surface in the home.
 It started as a floor cleaner, but it works so well everywhere!

-Use it on: counter-tops, stove-tops, floors, sinks, stainless steel, anywhere that could use a good wipe-down.
+Use it on: counter-tops, stove-tops, floors, sinks, toilets, tubs, stainless steel… anywhere that could use a good wipe-down.

 NOTE: Do NOT use on marble/granite as the vinegar will eat away at it and may permanently etch the surface.
 See granite countertop cleaner below!

 Though it’s tempting to use the all-purpose cleaner on your granite countertops, it should NOT be used since it contains vinegar, which is acidic and can cause etching on the surface over time.